mtumalan/isThisRock/README.md

 - The **GTZAN Dataset** provided by George Tzanetakis.
 - The **Librosa** and **PyAudio** libraries for feature extraction and audio capture.
-- Our professors, Victor de la Cueva, Esteban Castillo and Gualberto Aguilar
+- Our professors, Victor de la Cueva, Esteban Castillo and Gualberto Aguilar.

 ## Contributors